yoonka/unigrid/README.md

 #Unigrid

 Easily create HTML tables of arbitrary complexity.
 Define tables using a simple configuration-based domain-specific language.
-Implement more complex table components by creating table definitions dynamically and leveraging Unigrid for the actual rendering.
+Implement more complex table components by creating table definitions dynamically and rendering them with Unigrid.

 Functionally Unigrid is a renderer which renders a grid of cells grouped into sections and rows.
 Being a React component it will re-render only what's necessary when the table changes.